Landlord Q & A

 Q: How involved is the Housing Agency with the tenant/landlord relationship?

-A: HCHCD encourages landlords and tenants to resolve issues on their own, but will provide assistance if the landlord or the tenant are experiencing problems.
-In addition, mediation services are available through the Harford County Department of Community Services.
+A: HCHCS encourages landlords and tenants to resolve issues on their own, but will provide assistance if the landlord or the tenant are experiencing problems.
+In addition, mediation services are available through the HCHCS.

 Q: When does the landlord receive rental payments from the Housing Agency?

 A: The first payment may take up to two weeks to process.
-Thereafter, HCHCD makes every effort to get payments to the landlord by the first of each month.
+Thereafter, HCHCS makes every effort to get payments to the landlord by the first of each month.
 All payments are made through direct deposit.
-A schedule of monthly payment dates is available on the HCHCD website.
+A schedule of monthly payment dates is available on the HCHCS website.

 Q: Am I able to evict a tenant if necessary?